 If you deploy Developer Hub using either Helm or the Operator, rollbacks to earlier versions are not supported.
 Performing regular backups of your Developer Hub PostgreSQL database helps you to restore the application to a recent state in case of issues.
 In future versions of Developer Hub, we plan to provide guidance on how to perform rollbacks from existing backups.

-6. Fixed issues in Red Hat Developer Hub 1.2 and 1.2.2
+6. Fixed issues in Red Hat Developer Hub 1.2

 6.1.
 Fixed issues in Red Hat Developer Hub 1.2.2